jellyfish0316/eeg2music/README.md

 ## Latent Cache

 If `latent_cache.enabled: true`, training uses precomputed AudioLDM2 latents instead of encoding waveform on the fly.

+## What Must Be Done After Data Arrives

+The following milestones should be completed before claiming that proposal-level experiments are running:

+1. Data audit

+Verify subject count, condition definitions, recording alignment, EEG sampling rate, usable channel count, and whether each attention condition is truly a separate recording rather than a placeholder reuse.

+2. Preprocessing alignment

+Implement or confirm the final preprocessing pipeline required by the proposal and the paper reference, including channel selection, scaling policy, and any clamping or normalization rules.

+3. Dataset wiring

+Map the real condition-specific files into `multi_attention`, `single_repeated`, and `passive_x3` so each branch uses the intended source recordings.

+4. Config finalization

+Update chunk length, EEG sample rate, train/validation/test policy, LOSO settings, and latent-cache assumptions so they match the real dataset rather than the current smoke defaults.

+5. Baselines and controls

+Run the proposal's comparison conditions and confirm that each control is matched by actual data design, not only by tensor shape or repeated placeholders.

+6. Evaluation

+Generate audio and compute the agreed metrics, keeping smoke outputs clearly separated from real experiment outputs.

+7. Result validation

+Compare observed results against both the original paper and the proposal hypotheses, then document where the implementation matches, extends, or diverges from each.

 To generate latents with the current script: